Fallen Trooper Memorial Highway

 (Pennsylvania Department of Highways)

-Construction continued in 1969 as work was extended eastward and westward again.
-To the west, it was extended to just west of PA 191 and eastward to the first exit inside New York.
+Construction continued in 1969 as work was extended eastward to the first exit inside New York and westward to just west of the PA 191 interchange.

 As the Interstate opened piece by piece, PennDOT decided to mark the exits using mileage-based exit numbers beginning in 1975.
 A mere two years later, they were switched to sequential numbering.
 Mileage-based exit numbers would reappear on Interstate 84 in 2001.